SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

 ### Referencing datasets

 Many (but not all) jobs relate to datasets.
-These are specified during job creation in the `jobParams.datasetsList` array.
+These are specified during job creation in the `jobParams.datasetList` array.
 The array should contain objects with a `pid` string and a `files` array listing individual files that the job should be applied to.
 An empty `files` array indicates that the job should apply to all files.